ch-covid-19/data-github-action/README.md

 ```

 4. In order for the action to work properly, your project structure MUST match what you've defined in the action configuration variables.
 For example, if you use default values for `daily_report_name` and `daily_merged_report_name`,
-the action will try to write in `daily-reports` and `daily-aggregated` directories, if those don't exist the action will crash.
+the action will try to write in `daily-reports` and `daily-changes` directories, if those don't exist the action will crash.
 To take care of this, you can create those directories and add a `.gitkeep` file in both of them, this will make sure they
 exist on github.

 5. Push to your dataset repository and go to Actions tab to see it working!

+### Managing secrets
+Github secrets are a way to provide secret data to your actions without writing them directly in your workflow yml file (and thus making it available for everyone).
+Instead you can use the ``${{ secrets.mySecret }}` template code to dynamically provide them.
+To create a secret:
+- go to your datasets repository settings (where the action will work)
+- On the left menu go to secrets
+- From there you can add and manage secrets, you can then easily add a readToken secret